timothydereuse/timothydereuse.github.io/src/index.md

 Hi.
 This is Tim's personal website.

-I'm a PhD candidate in music technology at McGill University in Montreal, Quebec.
+I am a Music Technology person.
 I am interested in analyzing repetition in music (pattern finding, redundancy, musical grammars), machine learning on audio and musical scores, and Carnatic (South Indian Classical) music.

 I was once a "math person."
 In 2015 I almost tried to become an actuary but I ended up studying road networks instead.
+Then I got a PhD in Music Technology at McGill.
+Do not ask me for life advice.

 I write music and perform under the name Water Gun Water Gun Sky Attack.
 You can find it online.
 It's at the places where music normally is.